Glengarry Highland Games

 The Glengarry Highland Games consist of a series of traditional Scottish competitions held annually in Maxville, Ontario, Canada, usually held the first weekend in August.
-The games span three days and with an attendance of over 20,000, are the largest Highland Games outside of Scotland.
+The games span two days and with an attendance of over 20,000, are the largest Highland Games outside of Scotland.
 The Glengarry Highland Games are primarily intended to be a showcase of traditional Scottish heavy events, Highland Dance, pipe and drum competitions.

 History

 The Glengarry Games were first staged in 1948.
 Although primarily intended to be a showcase of traditional Scottish events such as the caber toss, the games also serve as an annual gathering of area residents as well as the various Scottish clan societies across Canada and the United States.

 The games have evolved to be home of North America's most competitive and prestigious Scottish cultural events, particularly in bagpiping and drumming.
 The North American Pipe Band Championships are held in Maxville annually, and see pipe bands across North America competing in every grade.

 The Canadian Piobaireachd Society Gold Medal and Bar to the Medal contests have also been held in Maxville since 1973.

 On Saturday 31 July 2004, the MacCulloch School of Dance set a Guinness World Record for the 'Largest Massed Performance of Highland and Step Dance'.
 505 dancers and two musicians performed for 5 minutes and 13 seconds in a display of Celtic dance.